aerospike/aerospike-client-nodejs/README.md

 ## Building and Installing

+For Debian and Ubuntu distribution, grant permissions for npm to become root user.
+This is done using
+	sudo npm config set unsafe-perm true

 Aerospike node.js client `aerospike-node.js` requires Aerspike C client to be installed.
 This is done automatically as part of the addon module installation: